 Sierra Leone has huge potential for eco-tourism projects and investment is booming – now is the time to visit this fascinating and beautiful country – before the crowds get there

-Border information: If you are starting in Accra, then you will enter Ghana at Accra Airport.
+Border information: if joining in Accra, you will most likely enter Ghana at Accra Kotoka International Airport.

 Your leader will leave a note in reception telling you where this important meeting will take place.
 Your leader will collect your kitty and check your passport and insurance details at this meeting.

 The afternoon will be free to explore the city of Accra.

 Tonight we stay in a comfortable hotel with good facilities

 14th Lane (Behind Koala Osu)